datavysta/vysta-client/README.md

 - `-1` when the count is not available
 - Useful for pagination and infinite scroll implementations

+### Content Type Handling

+The client automatically handles different response types based on the Content-Type header:

+- `application/json`: Responses are parsed as JSON
+- `text/plain` and other text formats: Responses are returned as string
+- Other formats: Responses are returned as Blob

+This allows the same API methods to work with different response formats, making it more flexible when dealing with APIs that might return different types of data.

 See the [examples](examples/) directory for more detailed usage examples.

 ### CRUD Operations